zamroczynski/BTW-Music-Player/README.md

   - Boss Battles: Unique tracks for fights against the Ender Dragon and the Wither.
   - Victory: A special theme plays after defeating a boss.
 - Multi-Music Pack Support: Load tracks from a single, specific music pack or from all installed packs at once.
+- In-Game Configuration: Manage settings, select music packs, and open the music folder directly from the game options menu via a new gear icon.

 ### Downloads
 - BTW Music Player Mod: [Download Latest Release](https://github.com/zamroczynski/BTW-Music-Player/releases)